Xmick01/SOC-Automation-Project-/README.md

 ![virustotal success](https://github.com/Xmick01/SOC-Automation-Project-/assets/130627895/acf43e4e-3531-4a93-869f-52e98ec4c3ba)
 * malicious: 64 means that 64 scanners detected this file as malicious

 Double-check by copying and pasting the hash value into virustotal.
 64/72 vendors and sandboxes flagged this file as malicous.
-The higher the score, the more confident that the community is about a file being either safe or malicious.
+An marked as safe will appear green while malicious objects appear red.
+The higher the score, the more likely that an object is either safe or malicious.

 ![virustotal 64 malicious hash](https://github.com/Xmick01/SOC-Automation-Project-/assets/130627895/459802f3-ace3-4d0b-a41b-a094675a0cf2)
+* For example, mimikatz appears as red, so it is flagged as malicious by the scanners.
+With a score of 64/72, I can be confident that mimikatz is unambiguously malicious.